jonvanveen/PIV-for-Image-Processing/README.md

 It involved calculating relative velocities at different levels, starting with "particles" (individual sheep) up to the entire flock.
 The design process included both custom functions and built-in Matlab functions.

 The project contains a single Matlab live script, ECE533_Final_Project.mlx.
 It was run using MATLAB_R2020a on local machines.
-Also included is the PowerPoint file for the project report.
+Also included is the PowerPoint file for the project report, as well as two figures showing the progress of the project and the final result for a single frame.